遠東新世紀股份有限公司〈原遠東紡織〉,乃台灣規模最宏大、最多元化的紡織及相關產品製造者。本公司共分化纖、紡織、石化、土地開發與轉投資五大事業。

 Transition risks and opportunities

-DetailThe RCP8.5 scenario is presented in the IPCC’s Fifth Assessment Report (AR5) under the assumption of absence in climate actions from all countries, which would result in the highest CO2 concentration.
-The RCP 8.5 scenario could be regarded as the most stringent climate scenario.
-Adopting the RCP8.5 scenario would help FENC assess the degree of impacts under the most extreme climate challenges.The NZE scenario is published by IEA.
+DetailThe SSP5-8.5 scenario is presented in the IPCC’s Sixth Assessment Report (AR6) under the assumption of absence in climate actions from all countries, which would result in the highest CO2 concentration.
+It could be regarded as the most stringent climate scenario.
+Adopting this scenario would help FENC assess the degree of impacts under the most extreme climate challenges.The NZE scenario is published by IEA.
 To limit the global temperature rise to 1.5 °C, the NZE scenario represents a path to net zero emissions by 2050 for the world and is considered the most extreme reduction scenario.
 As the surge of carbon reduction policies sweeps through the world, adopting the NZE scenario would help FENC gain competitive advantages by taking preemptive strikes.

 List of Climate-Related Risks and Opportunities